Proven-Paradox/shaper-system/Handbook.md

 ## Linked States
 Linked States are conditions that involve two different combatants.
 In Linked States, there is a primary creature causing the state, and a number of other creatures affected by the state (though usually just one).

+### Grab
+You are either keeping hold of a target (the Controller) or in another's clutches (the Captured).
+Neither the Controller nor the Captured can move.
+At the beginning of the Controller's Turn, they make a Physical Offense roll against their target; if this roll fails the Captured escapes the Controller's grasp.
+Controllers may only Grab one creature at a time.
+Maintaining the Grab Linked State always has an Upkeep cost, specified in the Ability that starts the Grab.
+At [Round Start](#round-start), the Controller can end the Grab by simply not paying the Upkeep and releasing the Captured.
+Offense rolls against the Captured are made at Boon +2.
+When targeting anyone other than the Controller, the Captured also makes Offense rolls at Bane -2.
+The controller can also cover the Captured's mouth to silence them.

 ### Protection
-You are either providing an ally with Protection (the Protector, the source of the Linked State), or are Protected by an ally.
+You are either providing an ally with Protection (the Protector), or are Protected by an ally.
 If you are the Protector, you cannot benefit from being Protected yourself.
 Standing in the same space as an ally with [Taunt](#taunt) grants you no benefit; enemies can freely choose between targeting you or the ally with Taunt.
 A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.
 You cannot be Protected from a foe you have [Provoked](#provoke).
 This can represent the Protector physically body blocking for the Protected ally, covering them with a shield, protection spells, and similar effects.